Remembering the LA Subway Soprano of 2019: Where is She Now?

 Subway soprano Emily Zamourka snagged a brass ring for sure.

 In the overnight sensation of viral video, she saw her rendition of a favorite aria travel around the world from an LA subway station.
-In roughly a month since then, she has been embraced by the city's mayor, invited to open a city-wide festival with the same aria, and offered a handful of recording contracts.
-GoFundMe accounts have raised over $100,000 in donations earmarked for Ms Zamourka's housing and professional-level instruments.
+In roughly a month, she was embraced by the city's mayor, invited to open a city-wide festival with the same aria, and offered a handful of recording contracts.
+GoFundMe accounts raised over $100,000 in donations earmarked for Ms Zamourka's housing and professional-level instruments.
 Voilà.
 A life changed forever.

-Whether or not she'll be able to rake it in Susan Boyle-style remains to be seen.
+It seems unlikely Ms Zamourka will be able to rake it in Susan Boyle-style.
 A classically trained instrumentalist, her love of music is plain.
 Her voice has a natural sweetness and her production is Italianate, though to a trained ear Ms Zamourka's voice is clearly trained by ear.
-"O mio babbino caro" is so far the only aria she offers.
+And "O mio babbino caro" the only aria on offer.

-Many's the young soprano, logging long hours at some junk job and longer hours practicing, learning languages, memorizing roles, having long-since earned audition chops with that same delicate Puccini warhorse.
-How they must legitimately covet the twist of fate that has so rewarded LA's subway soprano!
+Many's the young soprano who logs long hours at some junk job and longer hours practicing, learning languages, memorizing roles, having long-since earned audition chops with that same delicate Puccini warhorse.
+How they must (legitimately) covet the twist of fate that so rewarded LA's Subway Soprano!

 But wait.
-What was she doing down in the subway anyway?
+What was Ms Zamourka doing down in the subway anyway?

-Granted asylum from Russia as a young adult, Ms Zamourka had been able to support herself acceptably by teaching violin and piano lessons, supplemented with occasional busking—like talented musicians everywhere.
+Granted asylum from Russia as a young adult, Ms Zamourka was reportedly able to support herself acceptably by teaching violin and piano lessons, supplemented with occasional busking—like talented musicians everywhere.
 Only when she fell into a protracted health crisis without insurance coverage to sustain her through her illness did she find herself homeless in Los Angeles, reduced to literally singing for her supper.
-This disgrace is not Emily Zamourka's but America's.
-Our national failure to guarantee our citizens the inalienable right to health care—like every other industrial nation on earth.
+This disgrace is less Emily Zamourka's than America's.
+Our national failure to guarantee our citizens the inalienable right to health care—as every other developed nation does.

 When bone cancer settled in behind my cheekbone at mid-life, derailing my hard-won operatic singing career, my life was rearranged forever.
 At least my care was covered by my employment-linked health insurance, which saw me through my first year of cancer crisis.